AlibabaCloudDocs/dts/intl.en-US/Data Synchronization/Synchronize data from MySQL databases to other databases/Synchronize data from a user-created MySQL database connected over Express Connect,
         VPN Gateway, or Smart Access Gateway to an AnalyticDB for PostgreSQL instance.md

 This topic describes how to synchronize data from a user-created MySQL database connected over Express Connect, VPN Gateway, or Smart Access Gateway to an AnalyticDB for PostgreSQL instance by using Data Transmission Service \(DTS\).
 The data synchronization feature allows you to transfer and analyze data with ease.

--   A MySQL database of version 5.1, 5.5, 5.6, 5.7, or 8.0 is created.
+-   The version of the user-created MySQL database is 5.1, 5.5, 5.6, 5.7, or 8.0.
 -   The tables to be synchronized from the source database contain primary keys.
 -   The binary logging feature is enabled for the source database.
 A database account is created for the data synchronization task.
 For more information, see [t961261.md\#]().

-    **Note:** The database account must have the SELECT permission on the required objects, the REPLICATION CLIENT permission, the REPLICATION SLAVE permission, and the SHOW VIEW permission.
+    **Note:** The database account must have the SELECT permission on the objects to be synchronized, the REPLICATION CLIENT permission, the REPLICATION SLAVE permission, and the SHOW VIEW permission.

 -   The on-premises network to which the user-created MySQL database belongs is connected to Alibaba Cloud VPC over Express Connect, VPN Gateway, or Smart Access Gateway.
 DTS is allowed to access the network to which Express Connect, VPN Gateway, or Smart Access Gateway belongs.
 For more information, see [t190285.md\#]().

     **Note:** For more information about how to connect an on-premises network to a VPC, see [t1853322.md\#]().

--   An AnalyticDB for PostgreSQL instance is created.
-For more information, see [Create an instance](https://www.alibabacloud.com/help/zh/doc-detail/50200.htm).
+-   The destination AnalyticDB for PostgreSQL instance is created.
+For more information, see [Create an AnalyticDB for PostgreSQL instance](https://www.alibabacloud.com/help/zh/doc-detail/50200.htm).

 ## Precautions

 DTS uses read and write resources of the source and destination databases during initial full data synchronization.
-This may increase the load of the database server.
+This may increase the loads of the database servers.
 If the database performance is unfavorable, the specification is low, or the data volume is large, database services may become unavailable.
 For example, DTS occupies a large amount of read and write resources in the following cases: a large number of slow SQL queries are performed on the source database, the tables have no primary keys, or a deadlock occurs in the destination database.
 Before you synchronize data, evaluate the impact of data synchronization on the performance of the source and destination databases.
 We recommend that you synchronize data during off-peak hours.
 For example, you can synchronize data when the CPU utilization of the source and destination databases is less than 30%.

 ## Limits

 -   You can select only tables as the objects to be synchronized.
--   You cannot synchronize the following types of data: BIT, VARBIT, GEOMETRY, ARRAY, UUID, TSQUERY, TSVECTOR, and TXID\_SNAPSHOT.
+-   DTS does not synchronize the following types of data: BIT, VARBIT, GEOMETRY, ARRAY, UUID, TSQUERY, TSVECTOR, and TXID\_SNAPSHOT.
 -   Prefix indexes cannot be synchronized.
 If the source database contains prefix indexes, data may fail to be synchronized.
 -   We recommend that you do not use gh-ost or pt-online-schema-change to perform data definition language \(DDL\) operations on objects during data synchronization.
 Otherwise, data synchronization may fail.

 ## SQL operations that can be synchronized

 -   Data manipulation language \(DML\) operations: INSERT, UPDATE, and DELETE
--   DDL operations: ADD COLUMN and RENAME COLUMN
+-   DDL operation: ADD COLUMN

     **Note:** The CREATE TABLE operation is not supported.
 To synchronize data from a new table, you must add the table to the selected objects.
 For more information, see [t17133.md\#](/intl.en-US/Data Synchronization/Synchronization task management/Add an object to a data synchronization task.md).